kslg/kg-shopify-demo-store/README.md

 - Scroll through the menu bar.
 Under 📁 Sections, select + Add a new section.
 Leave the radio button on ‘liquid’ and make the file name call-to-action.liquid

 ## Step 4 Add the Liquid Code
+The call-to-action file should includes:
+- A section title.
+The title is a field that the merchant can input in the theme editor.
+- The collection title for that page.
+For example, If the template is used for the winter collection, it could similarly display “The winter collection is out now!”.
+- A text area for Lily to input additional information on pre-orders for her seasonal collections.

 ```bash
 <div>
 	<h2>{{ section.settings.pre-order-title }}</h2>